Just another University of Brighton Blog Network site

 depending on what you are studying, may involve laboratory, practicing clinical skills or studio-based work.

-in some courses may be an alternative term for seminar, but usually implies a one to one (or a very small group) meeting with course tutor or personal tutor
+in some courses may be an alternative term for seminar, but usually implies a one to one (or a very small group) meeting with course tutor or personal academic tutor

 Field trips and work placements: